 - Demonstrating compliance with Tufts policies and retention laws and regulations

 - Minimizing Tufts’ exposure to the legal risks associated with retention and destruction

 Do not use the Records Retention Schedule to destroy records that are currently part of–or that you are aware are going to be part of–any legal action or proceeding, litigation, audit, investigation, or review.
 For more information, see the Subpoenas for University Records Policy or contact University Counsel.

 Records that are designated as Level 3: Restricted Institutional Data and Level 2: Confidential Institutional Data in the Information Classification and Handling Policy must be securely deleted or shredded, not thrown away.
 These types of records include, but are not limited to, personnel files, student records, protected health information, and financial data.
 In other words, only use the recycling bin to dispose of records intended for open distribution at the time of their creation, such as publications.
 All other records must be destroyed confidentially, as described below.

-For general questions about information destruction or what records to destroy, please contact DCA at firstname.lastname@example.org or (617) 627-3737.
+For general questions about information destruction or which records to destroy, please contact DCA at email@example.com or (617) 627-3737.

-Tufts’ preferred vendor for information destruction is Shred-it.
-We have a University-wide contract: departments are billed individually, but pay a discounted rate.
+Tufts has a university-wide contract with Shred-it.
+Departments are billed individually, but pay a discounted rate.
 Shred-it will work with you to determine how many 64-gallon bins your department needs, the locations of the bins, and a pick-up schedule.
 Shred-it takes the filled bins to its secure destruction facility and replaces them with empty bins.

 To open an account for your department, contact Shred-it’s account representative for Tufts: